codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 ### Resizing the Picture

 Photos taken with the Camera intent are often quite large.
-After taking a photo, you may want to consider [resizing the Bitmap](http://guides.codepath.com/android/Working-with-the-ImageView#scaling-a-bitmap) to a more manageable size before displaying in an `ImageView`.
+After taking a photo, you may want to consider [[resizing the Bitmap|Working-with-the-ImageView#scaling-a-bitmap]] to a more manageable size before displaying in an `ImageView`.

 ### Rotating the Picture